hlascelles/que-scheduler/README.md

 ### Redundancy and Fail-Over

 Because of the way que-scheduler works, it requires no additional processes.
 It is, itself, a Que job.
 As long as there are Que workers functioning, then jobs will continue to be scheduled correctly.
+There are no HA concerns to worry about and no namespace collisions between different databases.

+Additionally, like Que, when your database is backed up, your scheduling state is stored too.

 ### How it works